sidharthkumarpradhan/Master-Python-With-Projects-Beginner-to-Advance/README.md

-# Master-Python-With-Projects-Beginner-to-Advance-
+# Master-Python-With-Projects-Beginner-to-Advance
-This Series is inteneded to mastery Python
+This Series is intended to mastery Python